 When it’s someone’s happy birthday, you usually sing them happy birthday.
 When you’re in quarantine, this is not feasible, and sending a recording is too cheesy.
 The text “Happy birthday! 🎉”, doesn’t really do the music much justice.
-So I’m left with one, and only one option.
-Make MIDI art that spells out “happy birthday”, and make sure it sounds nothing like the original melody.
+Thinking about this, I was reminded of MIDI art, so I decided to make a program that could take in text, and make MIDI art from it.
 Here’s what the script produced:

 Before we go there though, what about existing solutions?
 I’ve heard of Algoart and similar software, but they don’t really do what I want them to.
 So here we are.